Kurento/kurento/source/mastering/kurento_architecture.rst

    :align: center
    :alt:   Example pipeline for a WebRTC session

-   **Example pipeline for a WebRTC session**.
-   *During the negotiation phase, the application developer can create a pipeline providing the desired specific functionality.
+*Example pipeline for a WebRTC session.
+During the negotiation phase, the application developer can create a pipeline providing the desired specific functionality.
 For example, this pipeline uses a WebRtcEndpoint for communicating with the client, which is connected to a RecorderEndpoint storing the received media streamd and to an augmented reality filter, which feeds its output media stream back to the client.
 As a result, the end user will receive its own image filtered (e.g. with a hat added onto her head) and the stream will be recorded and made available for further recovery into a repository (e.g. a file).*

 Kurento Design Principles
 -------------------------